-Species Name Name Blue whiting (Micromesistius poutassou) C1 Category C Stock Status - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
-PASS C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific be negligible.
-PASS • Clause outcome: PASS

-C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.

-The blue whiting in the Northeast Atlantic and adjacent waters (subareas 1-9, 12, and 14) stock was benchmarked in 2012, and an interbenchmark protocol was conducted in spring of 2016.
-The last stock assessment was published in September 2023 by The International Council for exploration of the Sea (ICES) Working Group on Widely Distributed Stocks (WGWIDE) Assessment was carried out using an Age-based analytical assessment (SAM) that uses catches and surveys in the model and in the forecast; thus, removals of the species are included in the stock assessment process (ICES 2023) (figure 1).
+Spe ecies Name Blue whiting (Micromesistius poutassou) C1 Category C Stock Status - Minimum Requirements atus - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
+PASS C1.2 reference po is considered, in its most recent stock assessment, to have a biomass above the limit pint (or proxy), OR removals by the fishery under assessment are considered by scientific o be negligible.
+PASS Clause outcome: PASS C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, considered by scientific authorities to be negligible.
+Clause is met considering that: The blue whiting in the Northeast Atlantic and adjacent waters (subareas 1-9, 12, and 14) stock was benchmarked in 20 an interbenchmark protocol was conducted in spring of 2016.
+The last stock assessment was published in September The International Council for exploration of the Sea (ICES) Working Group on Widely Distributed Stocks (WGWIDE) Asse was carried out using an Age-based analytical assessment (SAM) that uses catches and surveys in the model and in the f thus, removals of the species are included in the stock assessment process (ICES 2024) (figure 1).

 Figure 1.
-Blue whiting in subareas 1-9, 12, and 14. catches from 1981-2023, the catch estimate for 2023 is preliminary (ICES 2023).
+Blue whiting in subareas 1-9, 12, and 14. catches from 1981-2024, the catch estimate for 2024 is preliminary (ICES 2024).